pomerium/documentation/content/docs/get-started/fundamentals/core/jwt-verification.md

 ![Diagram of JWT flow in Pomerium](./img/jwt-verification/jwt-verification-diagram.svg)

-If that’s a lot to take in, don’t worry, Pomerium handles a lot of it for you!
-This is just for those that are interested in what’s happening behind the scenes.
+If that's a lot to take in, don't worry, Pomerium handles a lot of it for you!
+This is just for those that are interested in what's happening behind the scenes.

 ## Configure identity verification with JWTs